Wilson's disease

-Wilson's disease is a genetic disorder in which excess copper builds up in the body.
+Wilson's disease (also called hepatolenticular degeneration) is a genetic disorder characterized by the excess build-up of copper in the body.
 Symptoms are typically related to the brain and liver.
-Liver-related symptoms include vomiting, weakness, fluid build up in the abdomen, swelling of the legs, yellowish skin and itchiness.
+Liver-related symptoms include vomiting, weakness, fluid build-up in the abdomen, swelling of the legs, yellowish skin, and itchiness.
 Brain-related symptoms include tremors, muscle stiffness, trouble in speaking, personality changes, anxiety, and psychosis.

 Wilson's disease is caused by a mutation in the Wilson disease protein (ATP7B) gene.
 This protein transports excess copper into bile, where it is excreted in waste products.
-The condition is autosomal recessive; for a person to be affected, they must inherit a mutated copy of the gene from both parents.
-Diagnosis may be difficult and often involves a combination of blood tests, urine tests and a liver biopsy.
+The condition is autosomal recessive; for people to be affected, they must inherit a mutated copy of the gene from both parents.
+Diagnosis may be difficult and often involves a combination of blood tests, urine tests, and a liver biopsy.
 Genetic testing may be used to screen family members of those affected.

 Wilson's disease is typically treated with dietary changes and medication.
 Dietary changes involve eating a low-copper diet and not using copper cookware.
-Medications used include chelating agents such as trientine and d-penicillamine and zinc supplements.
-Complications of Wilson's disease can include liver failure, liver cancer and kidney problems.
+Medications used include chelating agents, such as trientine and D-penicillamine, and zinc supplements.
+Complications of Wilson's disease can include liver failure and kidney problems.
 A liver transplant may be helpful to those for whom other treatments are not effective or if liver failure occurs.

-Wilson's disease occurs in about 1 in 30,000 people.
+Wilson's disease occurs in about one in 30,000 people.
 Symptoms usually begin between the ages of 5 and 35 years.
-It was first described in 1854 by a German pathologist Friedrich Theodor von Frerichs and is named after British neurologist Samuel Wilson.
+It was first described in 1854 by German pathologist Friedrich Theodor von Frerichs and is named after British neurologist Samuel Wilson.

 Signs and symptoms

-The main sites of copper accumulation are the liver and the brain, and consequently liver disease and neuropsychiatric symptoms are the main features that lead to diagnosis.
-People with liver problems tend to come for medical attention earlier, generally as children or teenagers, than those with neurological and psychiatric symptoms, who tend to be in their twenties or older.
+The main sites of copper accumulation are the liver and brain.
+Consequently, liver disease and neuropsychiatric symptoms are the main features that lead to diagnosis.
+People with liver problems tend to come for medical attention earlier (generally as children or teenagers) than those with neurological and psychiatric symptoms, who tend to be in their 20s or older.
 Some are identified only because relatives have been diagnosed with Wilson's disease; many of these, when tested, turn out to have been experiencing symptoms of the condition but have not received a diagnosis.